SpacerexSoul/SchoolPathFinder/README.md

-# Ritvarscode
+# School Path Finder
 A Dijkstra pathfinding algorithm within python.
-This code is practically mine lol This code is yours fully
+Shows the best way to get to classes